neural-chilli/Cyclonetix/README.md

 - Evaluator tasks **return JSON via stdout or a file**.
 - JSON specifies **which workflows (if any) should run next**.
 - Evaluators **can be simple Python logic or AI-driven (e.g., LangChain + LLMs).**
+- Context is optionally propagated forward to spawned tasks

 ### **6.2.
 Task Descriptions for AI Evaluators**
 - Tasks must include **rich descriptions** so LLM-based evaluators can understand them.